Guiding Principles for Managers on dealing with adverse conditions, where it is foreseeable that there is a direct or indirect impact on staff.

 1.2 However in applying this discretion managers are required to ensure consistency of approach, wherever practicable.

-1.3 Decisions regarding the cessation of teaching for an individual academic department would be agreed by the Faculty Director of Learning and Teaching, in consultation with the Pro Vice Chancellor for Learning and Teaching as appropriate.
+1.3 Decisions regarding the cessation of teaching for an individual academic department would be agreed by the Faculty Director of Learning and Teaching, in consultation with the Vice-President for Education as appropriate.

-1.4 General closure of an individual department would be agreed by the Director for that area i.e. the Head of an academic department or Director of a Professional Service, in consultation with the Faculty Director of Operations or Registrar and Secretary as appropriate.
+1.4 General closure of an individual department would be agreed by the Director for that area i.e. the Head of an academic department or Director of a Professional Service, in consultation with the Faculty Director of Operations.
 If a Major Incident Team is formed they may also take this decision.

-1.5 If a closure were wider than this i.e. at faculty level or a general suspension of teaching, the decision would be made by the Major Incident Team or Registrar and Secretary, as appropriate.
+1.5 If a closure were wider than this i.e. at faculty level or a general suspension of teaching, the decision would be made by the Major Incident Team.

 1.6 Please note that these are interim arrangements.